axshon/HTML-5-Ellipse-Tours/demos/drag-workers/README.md

 * Learn more about file reader
 * Be able to drag images within the page (and from other pages?)
-* Draw the image into a canvas and mess with it
-* Web workers (blur, lighten, sharpen, find edges)
+* More Web workers (blur, lighten, sharpen, find edges)
+* Clean up site look
+* Clean up code
+* Use an interval or timeout in the worker to avoid "unresponsive script"

 # Reference